evilgn0me/simple-vk-to-tg-export/readme.md

 This telegram export contains from two files.
 ```
-downloader.py - downloads all photos it can find from vk, it will create directory with owner_id as directory name.
+downloader.py - downloads all photos it can find from vk wall by owner id, it will create directory with owner_id as directory name.
-uploader.py - checks for files in owner_id directory and uploads them to telegram channel
+uploader.py - checks for files in owner_id directory and uploads them to telegram channel.
 ```

 Usage